secrierlab/SpottedPy/README.md

 •    Our study analyses relationships using varied spatial scales, ranging from neighbourhood enrichment to hotspots.
 This variety allows for a deeper understanding of the scale at which these spatial relationships manifest.

+•    SpottedPy can be used on any spatial transcriptomic data in an anndata format e.g. Visium, Xenium

 ## Getting Started